While marketers overwhelmingly see technology as mission critical, that sentiment is not mutual with IT managers.

 Bringing IT and marketing together will likely require that the chief information officer (CIO) and the chief marketing officer (CMO) talk about the strategic needs of the organization, Anderson said.
 Expect to see more CMOs in the coming year as well, Forrester predicts.
 Nearly 50% of firms surveyed have a CMO today, according to the survey.
 With leading brands like McDonald's, Revlon and GE all having CMOs, expect more companies to follow, Anderson said.

 Firms will also focus on customized e-mail delivery, according to the report.
-Despite the consensus that most are already using it, only 41% of marketers said their e-mail delivery
+Despite the consensus that most are already using it, only 41% of marketers said their e-mail delivery capability is fully rolled out while 39% are either piloting or planning to adopt e-mail delivery technology.

 "The challenge there is companies are more concerned than they ever have been before with how to integrate e-mail with other direct marketing campaigns," Anderson said.
 "Fragmentation in the e-mail and direct services market will mean e-mail won't get as much of a boost from marketing."